 Released On 4th Mar 2019

-The exporter is the person or company that is authorised by customs and government authorities to export goods from one country into another.
-The exporter may or may not be the actual seller of the goods, but an entity acting on their behalf.
+Definition and role: The exporter is the person or company that is authorised by customs and government authorities to send goods from one country into another.
+The exporter may or may not be the actual seller of the goods; they could be an organisation acting on their behalf.

 The consignee can be a private individual consumer (ordering goods from an overseas business), or it can be another business.

 If a business has imported its own goods, either for its own internal use, for storage, or for distribution at a later date, it is both the importer and the consignee.

 The different roles and responsibilities involved in customs clearance can be complex, and they vary from country to country, so it’s worth getting expert advice if you’re not familiar with the process.
 Find out more about Mouse and Bear's Importer of Record solutions.